casper-network/docs-archive/implementation/p2p.rst

 distribution, i.e. what happens if a node decides not to propagate the messages?

-The consensus protocol has a built-in protection against lazy validators: to get their fees from a Block produced by somebody else they have to build on top of it.
+The consensus protocol has a built-in protection against lazy validators: to get their fees from a Block produced by somebody else, they have to build on top of it.
 When they do that, they have to gossip about it, otherwise it will not become part of the DAG or it can get orphaned if conflicting blocks emerge, so it’s in everyone’s interest for gossiping to happen at a steady pace.